-There is so much information out there on the internet in regards to mold testing.
+There is so much information out there on the internet in regards to mold testing as the first step to mold detection.
 Do you do air testing?
 Swab?
 Tape?
 Etc. Each type of sampling serves its own particular purpose.

 As a licensed mold inspector , I do many different types of sampling depending on what goal I am looking to accomplish.
 I designed this section to break down each time of sampling technique to determine what’s best for your situation.